 On Taliouine, if your visit coincides with the Safran harvest, you will have the opportunity to meet the Berber women with their families picking the Safran leaves in their fields.
 We should arrive at Taroudant in the afternoon, where you will explore the “little Marrakech” and its monuments starting with a visit to the Kasbah and the ramparts; the alleys of the medina.
 Taroudant was built by the Saadian dynasty in the 16th century before they moved to Marrakech.
 Taroudant is referred to as the “little Marrakech” for its red walls and narrow alleys.
 Overnight accommodation in Riad DBB.

 Day 11: Taroudant Agadir Essaouira

 After breakfast in your riad, you will have a short trip to the small Berber village.
-The Atlas mountains in Morocco are the home of the Berbers, you will enjoy the walk-in that village and the Palmery, the place where the movie “Ali Baba and the40 thieves” was filmed.
-After that leave to Essaouira, traveling via Agadir, where we’ll stop for lunch.
+The Atlas mountains in Morocco are the home of the Berbers, you will enjoy the walk-in that village and the Palmery, the place where the movie “Ali Baba and the 40 Thieves” was filmed.
+After that leave for Essaouira, traveling via Agadir, where we’ll stop for lunch.
 Agadir has a very big beautiful beach and has been a very big tourist destination for many years.
 The coastal route to Essaouira offers beautiful scenery, an area famous for the Argan; here you will see herds of goats climbing the Argan trees looking for better food they can’t find on the ground.
 After several stops along the coast, we get to Essaouira in the afternoon.
-Overnight accommodation at riad Bed and Breakfast.
+Overnight accommodation at Riad Bed and Breakfast.
 (BB).